-LEGOs feed creative exploration and provide a great calming activity to offset the many highly-stimulating activities our children experience each day.
+LEGO feeds creative exploration and provides a great calming activity to offset the many highly-stimulating activities our children experience each day.
 Basically… Everything is AWESOME!!!

 Beyond the first-rate product and user experience, LEGO has invested billions of dollars in their production, packaging and product to make the toys more environmentally friendly from beginning to end.

 5 Reasons to Love LEGO for the Long-Term

 Achieved Its 100% Renewable Energy Goal

 While not every LEGO factory, LEGOLAND location, and LEGO store functions on renewable energy, the LEGO Group has invested 6 billion DKK (about $1 billion) in wind farms.
 These facilities produce enough renewable energy to fully offset the LEGO Group’s energy use from other fossil fuel sources.
 Fully transitioning all of their operations to renewable energy sources is far more complicated than building a few wind farms due to existing infrastructure, long-standing policy, and the inability to efficiently move and store such large amounts of renewable energy.
 Thus, it’s fair to conclude that offsetting their energy use is a great first step toward a greener future.